-Max Arc Feedrate - Sets the maximum feedrate for arc moves (G02 and G03 commands).
+Max Arc Feedrate - (Model 401A Signal Generator only) Sets the maximum feedrate for arc moves (G02 and G03 commands).
 Due to the computations involved during circular interpolation, an arc cannot be executed as fast as a line.
 If your system is losing position during arc moves only, you can use this setting to limit the speed of all arcs.

-- ▶ To Set the Maximum Arc Feedrate - 1.
-Write a G-Code program that moves in a circle at the Maximum Feedrate.
+▶ To Set the Maximum Arc Feedrate

+1. Write a G-Code program that moves in a circle at the Maximum Feedrate.
 For example, if the Maximum Feedrate were 100: